asingam2017/fa18-516-11/paper/paper.md

 ### Category: Clouds

+:o: we recommend inverting the argumet.
+Write what cloudfoundary does and if explanations are needed for what they do do it afterwards or refer to the section in epub that explain them

 Public and private clouds have their advantages and disadvantages.
 While public clouds provide fexibility and faster deployments, private